whutddk/Rift2Core/README.md

 * Compile Model of Rif2Chip
 * Test a single ISA with waveform
 * Test all ISA without waveform

+Also we provide a [Docker-Image](https://hub.docker.com/repository/docker/whutddk/rift2env) mainly for CI, which can also be used for compiling and testing.

 ## [How to Config](doc/Configuration.md)